 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000 link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00 2: enp1s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP mode DEFAULT group default qlen 1000 link/ether XXXXXXXXXXXX brd ff:ff:ff:ff:ff:ff 3: wlp2s0: <BROADCAST,MULTICAST> mtu 1500 qdisc mq state DOWN mode DEFAULT group default qlen 1000 link/ether YYYYYYYYYYYY brd ff:ff:ff:ff:ff:ff

-The ip utility will list several parameters of the device.
-For each device, two lines will summarize the link state and characteristics.
-First line summarizes the current name of the device, the flags set on the device, the maximum transmission unit (MTU), etc..
+The ip utility should list several parameters of the device.
+For each device, two lines should summarize the link state and characteristics.
+The first line summarizes the current name of the device, the flags set on the device, the maximum transmission unit (MTU) and so on.